DigitalGeographyLab/Finger-geoparser/README.md

 # Finger: the Finnish geoparser
 ## Overview
 _Geoparsing_ is the process of finding location mentions (toponyms, aka. place names) in texts (toponym recognition or _geotagging_) and defining geographical representations, such as coordinate points, for them (toponym resolution or _geocoding_).
 Finger is a geoparser for Finnish texts.
-For toponym recognition, Finger uses a fine-tuned model of the [Spacy NLP library](https://spacy.io/).
+For toponym recognition, Finger uses a fine-tuned model trained for the [Spacy NLP library](https://spacy.io/).
 The same model _lemmatizes_ recognized toponyms, that is, transforms them to a base form (_Helsingissä_ –> _Helsinki_).
-Finally, the lemmatized toponyms are resolved to locations by querying This program consists of three classes: the toponym recognizer, the toponym resolver, and the geoparser, which wraps the two previous modules.
+Finally, the lemmatized toponyms are resolved to locations by querying a geocoder.
+Currently, we upkeep a geocoder based on [_Pelias_](https://www.pelias.io/).
+This program consists of three classes: the toponym recognizer, the toponym resolver, and the geoparser, which wraps the two previous modules.
 It uses a language model fine-tuned for extracting place names and a geocoder service for locating them.

 ## Tiivistelmä suomeksi
 _Geojäsentäminen_ viittaa paikannimien löytämiseen ja paikantamiseen jäsentelemättömistä teksteistä. _Finger_ on Python-ohjelmisto suomenkielisten tekstiaineistojen geojäsentämiseen.
 Paikannimien tunnistaminen ja perusmuotoistaminen (esim. _Helsingistä_ –> _Helsinki_) tehdään [spaCy-kirjaston]((https://spacy.io/)) avulla.
 Paikannimien sijainnin ratkaiseminen on [Pelias-geokoodarilla](https://www.pelias.io/).
-Tarjoamme toistaiseksi Pelias-geokoodarin
+Ylläpidämme toistaiseksi _[Pelias-geokoodariin](https://www.pelias.io/)_ perustuvaa geokoodauspalvelua CSC:n palvelimilla tömön

 ## Getting started
 Finger is available through [pypi](https://pypi.org/project/fingerGeoparser/).